CREATING AND MANAGING GOOGLE FORMS

-The most important part of every form is the questions aspect and this is how to add questions.
+The most important part of every form is the aspect of the question and this is how to add questions.

 Right after entering the question,, a drop-down appears on the immediate right.
 This gives the opportunity as to how the given answer or response should be.

-Don’t select ‘Multiple Choice’ answer when asking for First name.
-First name can’t be a multiple choice answer but a paragraph or short answer.
+Don’t select the ‘Multiple Choice’ answer when asking for a First name.
+The first name can’t be a multiple-choice answer but a paragraph or short answer.